 Another layer of 9mm Magply is also fixed across the inner face of the timber frame, followed by 25mm battens and plasterboard to create a service space and for the first time on this project we have also selected Magply – in conjunction with sub-contractor enviroREND – to be the render backing board for the exterior finish.”

-This multi-functional performance results from a Magnesium Oxide formulation which also offers an environmentally friendly alternative to conventional plywood or OSB products.
+This multi-functional performance results from a Magnesium Sulphate formulation which also offers an environmentally friendly alternative to conventional plywood or OSB products.
 Additionally, the unique production process keeps the chloride content to just 0.01%, enhancing both stability and long term durability.
 Crucially, Magply carries internationally recognised accreditations confirming the boards’ ability to deliver 90 minutes’ integrity and insulation under test conditions.

 Furthermore the range offers excellent racking strength, impact or pull-out resistance and all round ease of use in a variety of applications.
 Magply has been tested under BS EN 476 Part 22 for timber frame applications and parts 6&7 to provide Class O certification for the surface spread of flames together with other approvals such as EN ISO 1182-2010.
 These independently verified compliances underline the boards’ suitability for fire protection and the compartmentalisation of timber frame structures during the erection process.
 This can be of particular value for apartment and other linked developments, avoiding the need for the immediate installation of multi-layered plasterboard finishes.